zipa/gui.cs/docfx/docs/drawing.md

 a) Add the lines via @Terminal.Gui.LineCanvas.Add.
 b) Either render the line canvas via @Terminal.Gui.LineCanvas.GetMap() or let the @Terminal.Gui.View do so automatically (which enables automatic line joining across Views).

+The @Terminal.Gui.Application MainLoop will iterate over all Views in an application looking for views have their @Terminal.Gui.View.NeedsDisplay property set.
+The @Terminal.Gui.View.Draw method will be called which, in turn.

+1) Draws the Adornments (e.g. @Terminal.Gui.View.Border).
+2) Sets the Normal color scheme.
+3) Clears the @Terminal.Gui.View.Viewport.
+4) Draws @Terminal.Gui.View.Text.
+5) Draws any non-text or Subview content.
+6) Draws @Terminal.Gui.View.Subviews.
+7) Draws @Terminal.Gui.View.LineCanvas (which may have been added to by any of the steps above).

+Each of these steps can be overridden by developers using the standard [Terminal.Gui cancellable event pattern](events.md).
+For example, the base @Terminal.Gui.View always clears the viewport.
+To override this, a subclass can override @Terminal.Gui.View.OnClearingViewport to simply return `true`.
+Or, a user of `View` can subscribe to the @Terminal.Gui.View.ClearingViewport event and set the `Cancel` argument to `true`.

 ## Coordinate System for Drawing

-The @Terminal.Gui.View draw APIs, including the `OnDrawContent` method, the `DrawContent` event, and the @Terminal.Gui.View.Move method, all take coordinates specified in *Viewport-Relative* coordinates.
+The @Terminal.Gui.View draw APIs all take coordinates specified in *Viewport-Relative* coordinates.
 That is, `0, 0` is the top-left cell visible to the user.

 See [Layout](layout.md) for more details of the Terminal.Gui coordinate system.